- Trade Program Assistance:

 You must provide confirmation from the employer that you attended a specific interview or meeting, and produce receipts for lodging and meal costs.
-Your TAA Coordinator must certify that obtaining suitable work within your area is not feasible.
+Your TAA Career Planner must certify that obtaining suitable work within your area is not feasible.

-You must contact your TAA Coordinator to get an application form for the Job Search allowance PRIOR to departing on each individual trip.
+You must contact your TAA Career Planner to get an application form for the Job Search allowance PRIOR to departing on each individual trip.